Julie-Ann Guivarra: Early life and education

-Guivarra was born in Cairns and is of both Aboriginal and Torres Strait Islander heritage.
+Guivarra was born in Cairns, Queensland, and is of both Aboriginal and Torres Strait Islander heritage.
 Her great-grandfather was a Filipino pearl diver who married a Torres Strait Islander.
 She was the first in her family to go to university, earning a bachelor's degree in Commerce at James Cook University and a Master of Arts (Foreign Affairs and Trade) from Monash University.

 Career

 Guivarra began working for the Department of Foreign Affairs and Trade after finishing university in 1997.
 She held assistant secretary and director roles and served in Geneva as a counsellor at the World Trade Organization.
 She was posted to India and worked on trade policy in the Regional Comprehensive Economic Partnership (RCEP) negotiations.
 She also served as Assistant Secretary of the South East Asia Analytical and Effectiveness Branch.

 In 2018, Guivarra was appointed Australia's ambassador to Spain, Andorra, and Equatorial Guinea.
 She finished in the role in January 2020 and was replaced by Sophia McIntyre.

 In March 2020, on International Women's Day, Foreign Affairs Minister and Minister for Women Marise Payne announced the appointed of Guivarra as Ambassador for Gender Equality, the fourth person to hold the role after it was created in 2011.
 The purpose of the role is to ensure that gender equality and empowerment of women and girls is a "key focus of Australia’s diplomatic, development, and regional security efforts".